MedRedha/rn-reanimated-button/README.md

 ## 🧼 What was done?

 Here is the list of requested features and details done for the challenge

 - All from scratch
+- Custom runnin scripts
 - Latest React Native release >0.70
 - Pure animation using Reanimated 2 API
-- Custom font integration
+- Native font integration
 - Reusable, clean & simple components

 </br>